zhs1397/pa1/README.md

      (3) pow(2,31)： In python it should return 2147483648,  but in our PA it return -2147483648

-                 We could use a larger integer type in our PA
+                 We could use a larger integer type in our PA.

 2. What resources did you find most helpful in completing the assignment?